-Professor Saiedian's Ph.D.
-Students
+Professor Saiedian's Ph.D. students

-Blake Bryant, Cybersecurity, event management, statistical
+Blake Bryant,

 Li Cheng, "An Extensible Model-Based Approach